-Unobservable characteristics affecting wages are modeled as regression error terms of the wage equation (11).
+Unobservable characteristics affecting wages are modeled as regression error terms of the wage equation (12).
 Their mean is trivially normalized to zero and their variance is estimated as an extra parameter in the Heckman procedure.
-In order to simulate the effect of changes in those unobservables between t to t' on inequality, the estimated residuals of the wage equation of year t are rescaled by s_i/s_i , where s is the estimated standard deviation of the wage equation.
-This captures the effect of differences between years in dispersion in the unobservable factor affecting wages, which include non-observables factors and their market value.15
+The effect of changes in characteristics of the distribution of unobservables (like the variance) is captured in the following way.
+The estimated residuals of the wage equation of year t are rescaled by $\mathbf{s}i/\mathbf{s}i$ , where $\mathbf{s}j$ is the estimated standard deviation of the wage equation corresponding to year j.
+This captures the effect of differences between years in dispersion in the unobservable factor affecting wages, which include non-observables factors and their market value.

-To study employment effects the decomposition methodology requires simulating earnings for people who do not work.
-Since we do not observe wages we cannot apply equations (11)-(12) to estimate the unobservables.
-For each individual in that situation, we assign as "error term" a random draw from the bivariate normal distribution implicit in the wage-labor supply model (11)-(12), whose parameters are consistently estimated by the Heckman procedure.
+Nevertheless, this procedure cannot be applied to individuals that do not work, for which we do not observe positive wages and hence, the residual term.
+For each individual in this group, we assign as "error term" a random draw from the bivariate normal distribution implicit in the wage-labor supply model (12)-(13), whose parameters are consistently estimated by the Heckman procedure.
 Residuals are sampled from the distribution of unobservables but conditional on the fact that the behavior of the individual is observed.
 That is, error terms are drawn from the bivariate normal distribution and a prediction (based on observable characteristics, estimated parameters and sampled errors) is computed for wages and hours worked.
 If the resulting prediction yields positive hours worked (so the prediction is inconsistent with observed behavior in this group), the error term is sampled again until non-positive hours of work are predicted.